 All other repairs and maintenance costs are charged to the statement of profit or loss and other comprehensive income during the financial period in which they are incurred.
 Depreciation is recognised so as to write off the cost of the assets less their residual values over their useful lives, using the straight-line method on the following bases:

 Major overhaul expenditure, including replacement spares and labour costs, is capitalised and amortised over the average expected life.
-The depreciation commences immediately the asset is available for intended use.
-Depreciation on other assets is calculated using the straight line method to allocate their cost over their estimated useful lives, as follows:
+The depreciation rates include: